 I used my KitchenAid stand mixer to mix this dough.
-To the bowl of a stand mixer fitted with the dough hook attachment, add the mature levain, flour, whole milk, large eggs, salt, and half of the sugar3.
+To the bowl of a stand mixer fitted with the dough hook attachment, add the flour, milk, egg, half of the sugar, salt, and levain.
 Set the mixer to low and mix until everything is incorporated.
 Let the dough rest, uncovered, for 10 minutes.

 After the 10 minute rest, turn the mixer up to medium and mix for 5 minutes until the dough starts to pull from the sides of the mixing bowl.
 At this point, slowly stream in the remaining sugar while the mixer is running.
 Mix for another 1-2 minutes until the dough comes back together.

-During this time, give the dough 2 sets of stretch and folds where the first set is 30 minutes after the beginning of bulk fermentation and the second set is 30 minutes after the first.
+At warm room temperature, 74-76°F (23-24°C), this portion of bulk fermentation should take 2 hours.
+During this time, give the dough two sets of stretches and folds where the first set is 30 minutes after the beginning of bulk fermentation and the second set is 30 minutes after the first.
 After the second set, let the dough rest, covered, until the next step.

 4. Cold Bulk Fermentation – 3:30 p.m. to 8:00 a.m. (next day)

 Assess the dough: has it risen a little in the bowl during the warm bulk fermentation?
 It should be a little puffy and smoothed out.
 If it looks like there's no activity at all, give the dough another 30 minutes to 1 hour and check again.

 Once you see some rise in the dough, place the covered bulk fermentation bowl into the refrigerator overnight.